MLHale/nebraska-gencyber/teachers/firewall/README.md

 > ![network firewalls](./img/networkfirewall.png)

+Firewalls aren't just for networks.
+Each computer in a network can have its own personal firewall.
 All popular operating systems now come with a firewall installed.
 For Windows Server and Desktop installations we will focus on the built-in ```Windows Firewall with Advanced Security``` application.
-This module can be configured with a graphical user interface or the command line interface using `netsh` or Powershell `NetSecurity` modules.
-These options provide a lot of flexibility and control over the configuration of the firewall.
+This application can be configured with a graphical user interface or the command line interface using `netsh` or Powershell `NetSecurity` modules.
+These options provide a lot of flexibility and control over the configuration of the firewall for personal and enterprise use.

 > ![Windows firewall](./img/windowsfirewall.png)